artdecocode/bestie/README-source.md

 Calling the `bestie` function from the source code will return a promise to transpile files.
 In background, `babel` will be spawned via the `child_process`.

-%EXAMPLE: example/example.js, ..src => bestie, javascript%
+%EXAMPLE: example/example.js, ../src => bestie, javascript%

 %FORK example example/example.js%